Newtown Literary contributor: Melanie N. Lee

 How did you come to writing?

 I drew a lot when I was a child.
 I watched a lot on TV back then—still do—plenty of cartoons.
 I made up my own cartoon characters whom I’d draw; at age 9, I even drew of series of drawings starring Paul McCartney as a grocery clerk!
 As a preteen, I started writing poetry and skits, and by 13 I realized that I wanted to be a writer.
 I wrote for the school paper in high school and college—and yes, I did some cartooning in college, too!
 I published some poems in college lit mags, too.
 These days, I don’t draw as much, but I’ll do crafts at times, like making Halloween costumes or Valentine cards.
 As a writing tutor, sometimes I’ll draw to illustrate and explain ideas to students.
+What inspires you?

 God.
 Faith.
 Politics.
 People.
 Emotions.
 Crazy, insightful, inspirational thoughts.
 Realizations.
 Issues about race, bigotry, prejudice.
 Issues of justice.
 Issues of mercy, too.
 Celebrations and holidays.
 Current events.
 Memories from the past.
 Everyday observations.